Grinnale/sorting-mini-project/README.md

 # sorting-mini-project
 As the name suggests, it's our mini-project for the sorting lab.

-Alexander Maret 27 February 2024 Acknowledgements:
+Alexander Maret 3 April 2024 Acknowledgements:
 Sam - helped me figure ot how to create an array of type T, provided some tests in SortTester.java CSC 207 Website - provided insructions for MP6